 Almost 1 billion people across the globe will go to bed hungry tonight, 200 million of them children.
 Most of those people are smallholder farmers who depend on agriculture to make a living and feed their families.
 Despite an explosion in the growth of urban slums over the last decade, nearly 75 percent of poor people in developing countries live in rural areas.
-That’s why agricultural growth can be three-to-six times more effective at fighting poverty than growth in other sectors like manufacturing.
+That’s why growth in the agriculture sector has been found, on average, to be at least twice as effective in reducing poverty as growth in other sectors.

 Investing in these smallholder farmers—most of whom are women—is more important than ever.
 A spike in world food prices in 2008 hurt economies across the world and led to destabilizing riots in over 30 countries.
 In order to feed a population expected to grow to 9 billion people by 2050, the world will have to double its current food production, all while climate change increases droughts and leads to less predictable rains.

-For decades, the world largely ignored investments in developing country agriculture.
-But in 2009 at the G-8 meeting in L’Aquila, Italy, President Obama called upon world leaders to once again focus on food security to fight hunger and poverty.
-As a result, countries committed more than $22 billion toward agriculture, reversing decades of underinvestment.
-The president also launched Feed the Future, the U.S. Government’s global food security initiative, designed to transform agriculture in 20 countries so they can grow enough to feed their own people.
+In 2009 at the G-8 Summit in L’Aquila, Italy, President Obama called on global leaders to reverse a decades-long decline in investment in agriculture and to strengthen global efforts to reduce poverty, hunger and undernutrition.
+As a result, countries committed more than $22 billion in investments in agricultural development and food security.
+The president also launched Feed the Future, the U.S. Government’s global food security initiative, designed to transform agriculture in 19 focus countries so they can grow enough to feed their own people.

-In 2012, the United States once again stressed the importance of food security at the G-8 in Camp David, this time focused on a partnership designed to increase private sector investment in African agriculture.
-Thanks to the New Alliance for Food Security and Nutrition, 45 firms are investing more than $3 billion on the continent—many for the first time.
+In 2012 at the Camp David G-8 Summit, President Obama again led global food security efforts by launching the New Alliance for Food Security and Nutrition, a partnership designed to increase private sector investment in African agriculture.
+Thanks to the New Alliance, more than 70 global and local companies have committed to invest over $3.75 billion on the continent—many for the first time.

-As part of these efforts, we’re scaling up a comprehensive approach to fighting hunger and strengthening food security by:
+As part of these efforts, USAID is scaling up a comprehensive approach to fighting hunger and strengthening food security by:

 - Investing in cutting-edge scientific and technological agricultural research to develop stronger seeds and greener fertilizers so farmers can grow more.